 By the time you reach the public phase, a majority of your goal will have been raised.

 During this phase, you’ll announce your campaign to the general public.
-You’ll need to grab supporters’ attentions by maximizing your communication channels.
+You’ll need to grab supporters’ attention by maximizing your communication channels.

 Direct mail, emails, social media posts, phone calls — all of these channels, and more, can be used to reach your donors.